-Congratulations on your weight loss!, now its time to get rid of the excess skin.
-Scars are the necessary trade off for all body contouring procedures after weight loss.
-These are generally well tolerated and a very acceptable trade off for most weight loss patients.
+Congratulations on your weight loss!
+Now it’s time to get rid of the excess skin.
+Scars are the necessary trade-off for all body contouring procedures after weight loss.
+These are generally well-tolerated and a very acceptable trade-off for most weight loss patients.

 The skin of the face often deflates and becomes droopy after weight loss.
-Many patients, actually look older after weight loss.
+Many patients actually look older after weight loss.
 A facelift removes this excess skin and restores facial soft tissue volume.
 Sometimes this is combined with fat grafting to add youthful volume to the face.

-Combined vs. Staged procedures
+Combined vs. Staged Procedures